Koren-Ben-Ezra/ModalityEval/README.md

 *Figure 1.* End-to-end flow of the Benchmark Manager: dataset ingestion, text & image filtering, multimodal wrapper execution, category extraction, and summary report generation.

+Each component in the pipeline is implemented as a **modular plugin**.
+You can replace or extend:

+- **Data Loaders:** Swap in different dataset ingestion scripts by following the `DatasetLoader` interface.
+- **Filters:** Add or customize text/image filters by implementing new subclasses of the `Filter` base class.
+- **Model Wrappers:** Integrate other LLMs or vision models by creating a new wrapper conforming to the `MultimodalWrapper` API.
+-

 ## Installation

 1. **Clone the repository:**